 Far too often the response is: Nothing.

 It doesn’t have to be that way.
 You are the one in control.
-There are changes you can make that can have huge impact on your job satisfaction and your earning potential!
+There are changes you can make that can have a huge impact on your job satisfaction and your earning potential!

 Below is my personal journey and several tips to help you with your career journey.
 Feel free to scroll past my background if you want.
 It’s okay to jump straight into the good stuff in the second half.
 I won’t be offended.